koii-network/deterministic-rsa-js/README.md

 The original version of this project used Rust which took ~1.3s to generate a key natively, however when compiled to WASM, it took ~15 seconds.
 This is a because the WASM implementation used Uint8Array as a shim for large integers which is very slow in JavaScript.
 In the current implementation, we use JS native BigInts which handles arbitrarily-precise integers at a machine code level.
 This is where most of the speed up comes from.

+### Multithreading

+Using [workerpool](https://www.npmjs.com/package/workerpool), we are able to deterministically generate primes in parallel.
+This results in a 50% speedup on average.

 ### Fast random number generation

 Use simple 32bit math and bitwise operators.
 Instead of generating entirely new numbers, simply pick a random bit between `1` and `nBits - 3` then `^= 1n << bitShift` it (lbitshift xor assign).
 This reduces how many times we need to run the number generation.